planettelex/jquery-linkify/README.md

 #### by [Planet Telex][1]

 ![4]
-A jQuery plugin to quickly and easily wrap plain text URLS and IP addresses in HTML a tags.
+A jQuery plugin to quickly and easily wrap plain text URLs and IP addresses in HTML a tags.

-### [Demos and Documentation][2]
+#### [View Demos and Complete Documentation][2]

 #### Requirements
 * jQuery 1.6+